-To update the agent-related software that is installed on RDSH images that are currently in use by farms, you first use the Images page's Update Agent action.
+To update the agent-related software that is installed on RDSH images that are currently in use by farms, you first use the Update Agent action on the images.
 Then you edit the farms to use those updated images.

 At a high-level, the system's agent update capability works as follows:

-The system makes regular contact with the VMware CDS (Component Download Service) software distribution network to see if a new version of the Horizon Agents Installer is available.
-If so, the system automatically downloads that version to your Horizon Cloud nodes.
+- The system makes regular contact with the VMware CDS (Component Download Service) software distribution network to see if a new version of the Horizon Agents Installer is available.
+If so, the system automatically downloads that version to your Horizon Cloud pods.

-After a new version is downloaded, the Images page reflects that an update is available.
+- After a new version is downloaded, the administrative console reflects that an update is available for the images in which the prior agent-related software is installed.
 A visual indicator is displayed for those images that have the agent-related software at a level prior to the new version.

 - During the agent update process:

-The system powers on the selected image's virtual machine (VM), clones a duplicate VM from the powered-on image, and then runs the convert-to-image process on the selected image to return it to its original published state.
-During this part of the process, the selected image's status on the Images page changes from Published to In Transition.
+- The system powers on the selected image's virtual machine (VM), clones a duplicate VM from the powered-on image, and then runs the convert-to-image process on the selected image to return it to its original published state.
+During this part of the process, the selected image's status displayed in the console changes from Published to In Transition.

 - When the duplicate VM exists, the system powers it on, installs the agent-related software using the newer update version that was selected in the wizard, and then runs the convert-to-image process on that duplicate to publish it.